Project Dialogue Vol.3: Definition of Botong: Now Here is Nowhere (2016)

 H.E.L.P, 2018, 500 clock move, pillow cover, pillow, light, photo, trumpet, variable dimensions

-Performer: Jimin Son Music: Seongwhan Jung
+Performer: Son Jim-in Music: Jung Seong-whan

 * H.E.L.P.
 (2016~) installed in a sectioned off room uses Park’s own suffering of insomnia to show a portrait of the people of today living with psychological ailments resulting from their incessant worries of the future.